 In the late spring of a student's third and final year of upper secondary school, he or she must sit for matriculation exams.
-The matriculation examination is a national examination based on the curriculum of the Finnish upper secondary school.
+The matriculation examination is a national examination based on the national curriculum for the Finnish upper secondary school.
 Third year students (the Finnish teachers and principals call these students 3rd graders which makes me laugh) finish their school classes in February and have a reading period of 6 -12 weeks to study for the matriculation exams.
 Each student must pass 4 subject exams to graduate from high school.
 One exam must be their mother tongue (Finnish or Swedish) language and literature.
-(Swedish speaking Finns make up 5.6 % or 300,000 people according to information on the website of the Embassy of Finland to the Hague.)
+(Swedish speaking Finns make up 5.6 % or 300,000 people according to information on the website of the Embassy of Finland to the Hague.
+All students in grades 1-9 in Finland study Swedish as well at Finnish language.)
+One exam must be their second national language.
 Students choose the other exam subjects and how many exams they will take based on their coursework in upper secondary and what they intend to study at University.
 There are 12 exams subject areas and they are: second national language (Finnish or Swedish); Foreign language: English, German, Russian, French, Italian, Spanish, Portuguese and Latin; Mathematics; Sciences and humanities: general studies, such as history, religion, physics, chemistry, biology, psychology and philosophy.
 According to an upper secondary school principal in Jyavaskyla who I spoke to, it is rare for a student to take all 12.
 He said the average is 6-8.

 University admission requirements are different for different subjects and careers but all require matriculation exams.
 For example, to be a doctor (and begin studies right after upper secondary school) a student would need to plan from the start of upper secondary school to take chemistry, physics, biology and advanced math courses so he or she can score well on the matriculation exams.
 A student who wants to be a journalist would need to take more language, writing and history classes to score well on those subject exams.